 Where to Go

-Seattle-area malls: You'll find Black Friday deals at plenty of stand alone stores, especially in downtown Seattle, but if you want to get to as many deals in as short a time as possible - go to the mall.
-In Seattle and surrounding cities, there are many malls, shopping centers, stand-alone stores, and outlet malls to head to for the sales.
-Pacific Place and Westlake Center make great options downtown, but in Seattle’s surrounding cities, shopping centers like Northgate Mall and Southcenter are large and have many stores within their bounds.
+You'll find Black Friday deals at plenty of stand alone stores, especially in downtown Seattle, but if you want to get to as many deals in as short a time as possible - go to the mall.
+In Seattle and surrounding cities, there are many malls and shopping centers to choose from.
+Pacific Place and Westlake Center make great options downtown although have fewer stores than malls outside of the city.
+Shopping centers like Northgate Mall and Southcenter are large and have many stores within their bounds.

-South Sound malls: In Tacoma, the Tacoma Mall area is the biggest shopping center and is hands down the best place to go for Black Friday.
-Like other area malls, Tacoma Mall typically opens on Thanksgiving evening and many stores stay open throughout the night.
-Smaller malls in the South Sound include Puyallup's South Hill and Olympia's Capitol Mall.
+In the Tacoma are, the Tacoma Mall is the biggest shopping center and is hands down the best place to go for Black Friday.
+Like other malls, Tacoma Mall typically opens on Thanksgiving evening and many stores stay open throughout the night.
+Smaller malls in the South Sound include The Commons in Federal Way, Puyallup's South Hill and Olympia's Capital Mall.

 Small Business Saturday